ninbura/windows/readme.md

     - #### install winget auto update
       - run the following command in PowerShell
         - `winget install Romanitho.WiGUI --location documents`
-      - navigate to your documents folder and run the WiGui `exe` (double click)
+      - navigate to your documents folder and run the WiGui `.exe` (double click)
         - If you're prompted to update WiGui, do so.
         - after the update is complete there should be a new WiGui exe with a later version number
-        - you may delete the original WiGui `exe` after updating
+        - you may delete the original WiGui `.exe` after updating
-        - Once you've got this sorted, run the latest/new WiGui exe file by double clicking it.
+        - Once you've got this sorted, run the latest/new WiGui `.exe` file by double clicking it.
       - click on the "configure wau" tab (wau = winget-autoupdate)
       - Reference image below for configuration on this tab, don't forget to load your previously created blacklist.
       - ![image](https://github.com/ninbura/windows/assets/58058942/e84ff19d-d0ab-4bc3-895d-b48b5f9304db)